Civilian life under the German occupation of the Channel Islands: Civil authorities

 Sherwill's broadcast illustrated the difficulty for the islander government and citizens to co-operate—-yet stop short of collaborating—-with their occupiers, and to retain as much independence as possible from German rule.
 The issue of islander collaboration with the Germans remained quiescent for many years, but was ignited in the 1990s with the release of wartime archives and the subsequent publication of a book titled The Model Occupation: The Channel Islands under German Rule, 1940–1945 by Madeleine Bunting.
 Bunting commented that the Channel Islanders "did not fight on the beaches, in the fields or in the streets.
 They did not commit suicide, and they did not kill any Germans.
 Instead they settled down, with few overt signs of resistance, to a hard, dull but relatively peaceful five years of occupation, in which more than half the population was working for the Germans."
 Language such as the title of one chapter, "Resistance?
 What Resistance?" incited islander ire.
 The issue of collaboration was further inflamed by the fictional television programme Island at War (2004) which featured a romance between a German soldier and an islander girl and portrayed favourably the German military commander of the occupation.

 From the start, the islands won the right to keep their civil governments, courts and laws, the only concession being that Germans would have to approve all new laws passed.
 All German orders affecting the population would have to be registered with the civil authorities, breaches of which would normally be tried in civilian courts rather than German military ones.
 To lose this right would result in direct German rule, with the SS and Gestapo moving into the islands.
 The Germans threatened to do this on various occasions.
-Under this agreement, unacceptable laws created by the Germans, such as rules regarding Jews, were also registered as laws in the islands.
+Under this agreement, highly unpopular laws created by the Germans, in particular rules regarding Jews, were also registered as laws in the islands.